This page is designed to answer the following questions:

 Your role as a leader and a manager

 Continuing the topic of the differences between a leader and a manager, which of these do you think best describes your own role?
-Are you task-oriented or people-oriented?
+Are you primarily task-oriented or people-oriented?
 Do you manage people or lead people?
 Or do you do both, depending on the situation?

 How do you identify and understand your own management style(s)?